vivait/TenantBundle/README.md

 ## Parallel commands & daemons
-If you want to run a command in parallel, for example a daemon command, then you can specify this using the `P` option:
+If you want to run a command in parallel, for example a daemon command, then you can specify this using the `-P` option:

 ```bash
 tenants -P 10 php app/console my:daemon:command